 Tax season always seems to have one special issue du jour.
 This year it is backdoor Roth IRAs, especially on the White Coat Investor forum.
 As a result, I’ve decided to devote our March newsletter to Roth IRAs and this particular post to backdoor Roth’s, the confusing loophole in the tax law that is actually a technique and not a true loophole.

 Let’s start with the basics and assume you are setting up a Roth to invest for retirement, meaning we won’t discuss details like the 5-year rule:

-- A Roth IRA is a personal retirement account you can deposit up to $5,500/year ($6,500 if age 50+) into as long as you have at least that much earned income but don’t earn too much money (see below).
+- A Roth IRA is a personal retirement account you can deposit up to [2019 limits] $6,000/year ($7,000 if age 50+) into as long as you have at least that much earned income but don’t earn too much money (see below).

-- It is a privately-owned account as opposed to an employer The two have no correlation.
+- It is a privately-owned account as opposed to an employer account.
+The two have no correlation.

-- You get no tax deduction for putting money in a Roth IRA but everything that comes out is tax free, no matter what you use the money for.
+- You get no tax deduction for putting money in a Roth IRA but everything that comes out is tax free, no matter how you use it.
 This gives you a fabulous incentive to grow your Roth as much as possible.

 - You can pass your Roth to your heirs and it is tax free to them, also.

 - You do not have to take Required Minimum Distributions (RMD’s) at age 70.5, as you do for TIRAs and 401k’s.

 You won’t find a bigger cheerleader for Roth IRAs than I. I think everyone should contribute to a personal Roth for both spouses and consider contributing to a work Roth IRA if offered.
 Maybe that should be an upcoming article.